phalconVee/sales-rep-ai/README.md

 <hr/>

-# 🌟 Wharf AI Sales Agent
+# 🌟 Fishook AI Agent

 This notebook implements an LLM and Reinforcement-learning-based AI sales agent for popular e-commerce platforms like Shopify, Woocommerce, etc.
 The system includes: